Canada Carbon (CVE:CCB) Trading Up 100% – Should You Buy?

-Canada Carbon Inc. (CVE:CCB – Get Free Report) shares were up 100% during trading on Wednesday .
-The stock traded as high as C$0.02 and last traded at C$0.02.
-Approximately 648,696 shares were traded during trading, an increase of 187% from the average daily volume of 225,675 shares.
+Canada Carbon Inc. (CVE:CCB – Get Free Report)’s stock price traded up 100% during mid-day trading on Wednesday .
+The company traded as high as C$0.02 and last traded at C$0.02.
+648,696 shares changed hands during mid-day trading, an increase of 187% from the average session volume of 225,675 shares.
 The stock had previously closed at C$0.01.

 About Canada Carbon